conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 caption="Join Command""
 />

 8. You can test the connection by sending an uplink frame.
-Use the following for example:
+Use the following command, as an example:

 ```sh
 at+send=lora:1:12345678